 The thyroid is a small U-shaped gland located in the front of the neck.
 It is made up of two halves, called lobes, which lie along the trachea and are joined together by a narrow band of thyroid tissue, known as the isthmus.

 Most of the cells in the thyroid gland are called follicular cells.
 The follicular cells connect together to form small round structures called follicles.
-On the outside of the follicles are small specialized cells called C cells or parafollicular cells.
-The C cells make a hormone called calcitonin.
-Calcitonin is very important because it helps the body regulate the level calcium in the blood.
-C cells are a type of neuroendocrine cell because they come from the body’s nervous system and travel to the thyroid gland before we are born.
+On the outside of the follicles are small specialized cells called C-cells.
+Another name for these cells is parafollicular cells.
+The C-cells make a hormone called calcitonin.
+Calcitonin is very important because it helps the body regulate the level of calcium in the blood.
+C-cells are a type of neuroendocrine cell because they come from the body’s nervous system and travel to the thyroid gland before birth.

 For most patients diagnosed with medullary thyroid carcinoma, the cause remains unknown although a combination of genetic changes and environmental factors probably plays a role.
 Some patients, however, are born with specific genetic changes that are known to cause medullary thyroid carcinoma.
 Because these genetic changes can also cause other types of tumours, they are called a syndrome.